openvinotoolkit/model_server/docs/docker_container.md

 Each model should be stored in a dedicated folder (model1 and model2 in the examples above) and should include subfolders representing its versions.
 The versions and the subfolder names should be positive integer values.

-Every version folder must include a pair of model files with .bin and .xml extensions while the file name can be arbitrary.
+Every version folder _must_ include a pair of model files with .bin and .xml extensions; however, the file name can be arbitrary.

 Each model in IR format defines input and output tensors in the AI graph.
 By default OpenVINO&trade; model server is using tensors names as the input and output dictionary keys.
 The client is passing the input values to the gRPC request and